malcolmseyd/catapi/README.md

 This is a web API for serving cat images!
 More generally, it serves a random image from a folder, optionally drawing meme text on it.
 It supports JPEG, PNG, and GIF images.

+As of writing, I have an instance hosted at https://catapi.seyd.ca, go check it out!

 This project is shamelessly inspired by https://cataas.com/

 ## API